terrymandin/QuickReference/MQTT/Mosquitto.md

 ## Updating the configuration file

 * The configuration file is located here: /etc/mosquitto/mosquitto.conf
+* Baltimore Certificate is located [here](https://ssl-tools.net/certificates/d4de20d05e66fc53fe1a50882c78db2852cae474.pem).
+Rename it to DigiCertBaltimoreRoot.crt and place it in /etc/ssl/certs/

 ```
 # Place your local configuration in /etc/mosquitto/conf.d/